An Introduction to Quantum Computing, Without the Physics: Qubits and quantum states

-The state of $q$ qubits can be represented as: $\ket{\psi} = \sum_{j=0}^{2^q-1} \alpha_j \ket{j}_q$, with $\alpha_j \in \C$ and $\sum_{j=0}^{2^q-1} |\alpha_j|^2 = 1$. \end{remark} It is important to notice that $\left(\C^2\right)^{\otimes q}$ is a $2^q$-dimensional space.
-This is in sharp contrast with the state of classical bits: given $q$ {\em classical} bits, their state is a binary string in $\{0,1\}^q$, which is a $q$-dimensional space.
-In other words, the dimension of the state space of quantum registers grows exponentially in the number of qubits, whereas the dimension of the state space of classical registers grows linearly in the number of bits.
-Furthermore, to represent a quantum state we need complex coefficients: a $q$-qubit quantum register ``stores'' $2^q$ complex coefficients, which is an enormous amount of information compared to what is stored in a $q$-bit classical register.
-However, we will see in Section~\ref{sec:measurement} that a quantum state cannot be accessed directly, therefore even if the quantum state contains a lot of information, we cannot get access to it as easily as with classical registers.
+It is important to remark that $\left(\C^2\right)^{\otimes q}$ is a $2^q$-dimensional space.
+This is in sharp contrast with the state of classical bits: given $q$ classical bits, their state is a binary string in $\{0,1\}^q$, which is a $q$-dimensional space.
+In other words, the dimension of the state space of quantum registers grows {\em exponentially} in the number of qubits, whereas the dimension of the state space of classical registers grows {\em linearly} in the number of bits.
+Furthermore, to represent a quantum state we need complex coefficients: the state of a $q$-qubit quantum register is described by $2^q$ complex coefficients, which is an enormous amount of information compared to what is necessary to describe a $q$-bit classical register.
+However, we will see in Section~\ref{sec:measurement} that a quantum state cannot be accessed directly, therefore even if a description of the quantum state requires infinite precision in principle, we cannot access such description as easily as with classical registers.
+In fact, as it turns out we cannot extract more than $q$ bits of information out of a $q$-qubit register!
+This will be intuitively clear after stating the effect of quantum measurements in Section~\ref{sec:measurement}; for a formal proof, see \cite{holevo1973bounds}.